Looking for the best free web hosting service to start your website?

 But what if you’re on a small budget?

-Maybe you’re a non-profit who is looking for free WordPress hosting or maybe you want free website hosting for students.
-Don’t worry, we have a solution for you in this article.
+Maybe you’re a non-profit who is looking for free WordPress hosting, or maybe you want free website hosting for students.
+Don’t worry.
+We have a solution for you in this article.

-As the largest free WordPress resource site for beginners, it is our job to highlight the fine-prints, so you’re making the RIGHT decision.
+As the largest free WordPress resource site for beginners, it is our job to highlight the fine prints, so you’re making the RIGHT decision.

 Every free website hosting company in our list guarantees that you can keep your website for free as long as you want.
-However we recommend anyone who is serious about their website to strongly consider using a low-cost full-featured website hosting provider.
+However, we recommend anyone who is serious about their website to strongly consider using a low-cost full-featured website hosting provider.

-Majority of these shared hosting companies will give you a free domain, free emails, free SSL, eCommerce functionality, and a lot more for $2.75 – $5 per month.
+The majority of these shared hosting companies will give you a free domain, free emails, free SSL, eCommerce functionality, and a lot more for $2.75 – $5 per month.

-That’s basically “almost free” considering you will make a lot more money from your website.
+That’s basically “almost free,” considering you will make a lot more money from your website.

 Paying this small amount gives you access to expert support and overall better service.
 Most importantly, it gives you complete control and ownership of your website.
 This means you can show no ads on your website and keep it 100% ad-free to offer the best user experience.

 Best Value “Almost-Free” Website Hosting

-Some of them are even officially recommended by WordPress, WPBeginner, and other large organizations because they have demonstrated high level of quality and service.
+Some of them are even officially recommended by WordPress, WPBeginner, and other large organizations because they have demonstrated a high level of quality and service.

 Bluehost is one of the largest hosting companies in the world.
 They are an officially recommended WordPress hosting provider.

-To learn more about Bluehost, see our complete Bluehost review where we evaluated their hosting performance, features, and services.
+To learn more about Bluehost, see our complete Bluehost review, where we evaluated their hosting performance, features, and services.

-Siteground is another great alternative to free website hosting.
+SiteGround is another great alternative to free website hosting.
 They are known for their awesome support and blazingly fast performance.
 SiteGround is also an officially recommended WordPress hosting provider.

-For more details, see our thorough SiteGround review where we ran actual tests to measure their performance and uptime.
+For more details, see our thorough SiteGround review, where we ran actual tests to measure their performance and uptime.

 DreamHost is one of the oldest web hosting companies, started in 1997.
 They currently host more than 1.5 million websites.